Were You Hurt By A Dangerous Or Faulty Product?

 One of the botulism-tainted cans made its way to a small market in Bernalillo, New Mexico, where it was bought by 53-year-old Chris Caffrey.
 Chris was a remarkable man who, despite having suffered a brain injury as a teenager, had been self-sufficient all his life.
 Retired from his job delivering newspapers, he worked in the community helping his church and his favorite charity, the animal shelter, where he adopted his two dogs.
 After eating the tainted canned food, Chris quickly suffered the descending paralysis that ultimately immobilized his whole body, except for his two big toes.
 Six weeks after entering the hospital, he died.

-Our office performed extensive investigation into the mechanical breakdown at the Georgia plant which under-heated the cans and allowed botulism into the marketplace for public consumption.
+Our office performed extensive investigation into the mechanical breakdown at the Georgia plant that under-heated the cans and allowed botulism into the marketplace for public consumption.
 The case about the tragic loss of this kind and unassuming member of our community was resolved without a trial.